Executive summary

 FAQs

-For 4K, many enjoy ~1.0–1.5× screen diagonal for mixed content.
-If movies are your priority, sitting a touch closer increases immersion; for casual TV, slightly farther can feel calmer.
+For 4K, many enjoy about 1.0–1.5× the screen diagonal for mixed content.
+If movies are your priority, closer increases immersion; for casual TV, slightly farther can feel calmer.

-Matte finishes reduce reflections in bright rooms, which helps daytime viewing.
-In dark rooms, glossy coatings preserve deeper black perception and sharper highlights.
-Choose based on your lighting.
+Matte reduces reflections in bright rooms, making daytime viewing easier.
+In dark rooms, glossy coatings preserve the inky black look some people prefer.
+Choose based on your light.

-Accurate presets like Filmmaker/Cinema are very good on modern sets.
-A light calibration can refine white balance and tone mapping, but most gains come from correct size, mount height, room lighting and audio.
+Accurate presets like Filmmaker/Cinema are very good.
+A light calibration can refine things, but most value comes from correct mount height, room lighting and better audio.

 Need help with Best TVs 2025?